 TEGNA is totally tuned into TV.
-With about 65 properties across approximately 50 markets, TEGNA reaches about 40% of US television households giving it one of the largest portfolio of television stations across the US, including affiliates of the four major broadcast networks in the top 25 markets.
-Besides broadcast TV, the company’s stations transmit news and entertainment for digital devices such as PCs and smartphones.
-TEGNA sells advertising, as well as the rights to carry its station’s signals to Pay-TV systems.
+With about 65 properties across approximately 50 markets, TEGNA reaches about 40% of US television households giving it one of the nation's largest portfolios of television stations.
+It owns affiliates of the four major broadcast networks in the country's top 25 markets.
+Besides broadcast TV, the company's stations transmit news and entertainment for digital devices such as PCs and smartphones.
+TEGNA sells advertising, as well as the rights to carry its stations' signals to Pay-TV systems.
 The firm is made up of the television broadcasting operations formerly owned by Gannett.
 In 2019 TEGNA acquired nearly a dozen local stations from Nexstar Media for about $740 million.

-TEGNA makes money by selling advertising and marketing services (AMS); selling subscriptions to third parties that carry its stations' signal over their systems; and providing other services, such as program production.
+TEGNA makes money by selling advertising and marketing services (AMS), selling subscriptions to third parties that carry its stations' signal over their systems, and providing other services such as program production.
 The company is the largest owner of stations that are affiliated with the big four networks -- NBC, CBS, ABC, and FOX -- in the top 25 markets.
-It is the largest NBC affiliate group and the second largest CBS affiliate group.
-All total it has nearly 50 television stations and two radio stations in about 40 markets, covering approximately one-third of US television households.

 TEGNA also earns subscription revenue from retransmitting its signal to pay TV (cable and satellite providers) and OTT (online video) services.
-Subscriptions account for some 35% of company revenue.
+Subscriptions account for nearly 45% of company revenue.
 Political advertising and other services account for the rest.

-TEGNA operates stations in more than 20 US states across the country from Georgia to Oregon, reaching about one-third of TV households in the US.
-Its biggest holdings are in Texas, where it owns 11 stations.
-Among its largest markets are Dallas-Fort Worth, Houston, Atlanta, Washington, D.C., Denver, Minneapolis-St. Paul, St. Louis, and Seattle-Tacoma.
+Tysons, Virginia-based TEGNA operates stations across more than 50 markets in the US, reaching nearly 40% of TV households in the US.
+Among its largest markets are Dallas, Houston, Atlanta, Washington, D.C., Denver, Minneapolis-St. Paul, St. Louis, Seattle-Tacoma, Portland, India polis and Arizona.

 Sales and Marketing